linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

           "message": "this is an example document"
         }

 3. Searches can be performed by using the `_search` URL endpoint.
-Search for `example` in the message field across all documents:
+Search for "example" in the message field across all documents:

         POST /_search
         {